yetanalytics/project-persephone/doc/cli.md

 # Command Line Interface

-Persephone supports a CLI with two commands `validate` and `match`, which performs Statement Template validation and Pattern matching, respectively.
+Persephone supports the `persephone` CLI command with two subcommands: `validate` and `match`, which performs Statement Template validation and Pattern matching, respectively.

 To use the CLI, first run `make bundle`, then `cd` to `target/bundle`.
-You will then be able to run `/bin/validate.sh` and `/bin/match.sh` from there, which will accept arguments for Profiles, Statements, and so on.
+You will then be able to run `/bin/persephone.sh`, which will accept arguments for Profiles, Statements, and so on.

 Note that Profile and Statement arguments accept URIs, e.g. filepaths, not the JSON data itself.
-In addition, some arguments (e.g. `--profile`) may be repeated to allow the command to accept multiple arguments.
+In addition, some arguments (e.g. `--profile`) may be repeated to allow the CLI to accept multiple arguments.

-The `validate` command validates a single Statement against Statement Templates in one or more Profiles.
+The `validate` subcommand validates a single Statement against Statement Templates in one or more Profiles.
 The following table shows its arguments:

-| CLI&nbsp;Command&nbsp;Argument | Description
+| Subcommand&nbsp;Argument | Description
 | :--                          | :--
 | `-p, --profile URI`          | Profile URI filepath/location; must specify one or more.
 | `-i, --template-id IRI`      | IDs of Statement Templates to validate against; can specify zero or more.
 Filters out all Templates that are not included.